 So what can help strengthen our self-worth?

-1) Understanding ourselves, our strengths and our values.
+1) Improving our self-awareness to understand our strengths and our values.
 Knowing that we are adhering to our values and prioritising what is most important to us can give us a strong sense of self-worth.

 2) Conversely, we need to stop attaching our self worth to external yardsticks such as our work.

 3) Accept that there will always be somebody better than us at everything - but that we have a wide range of strengths and abilities that makes us who we are, and that is enough.

 4) Whenever our "inner critic" comes into our head, we remind ourselves of these points, and question where this voice is coming from.
 Is our inner critic telling us facts?
 Or just an opinion?
 Is it telling us something useful that we need to know?
 Or just trying to cause trouble?
 For more information on this and some practical exercise, I found this article really helpful.
 And if you would like to go deeper then read "Daring Greatly" by Brene Brown and her previous book "The Gifts of Imperfection"